maxfrise/house-rentals-cloud-resources/README.md

 # house-rentals-cloud-resources
-Cloud resources of the house rentals application
+Cloud resources of the house rentals system